Best Wheelchairs Buying Guide 2020

 Conversely if the seat is too deep, it will place pressure behind the knees causing a slumped posture and can affect pressure care and propulsion of the wheelchair.

-Ideally you want a backrest that provides sufficient tension to maintain a well seater position and provide freedom of movement.
+The backrest height of wheelchair required is dependent on your degree of disability.
+Ideally you want a backrest that provides sufficient tension to maintain a well seated position and provide freedom of movement.

 Depending on your postural support needs, task you will be doing and duration of use you might either want a higher backrest or lower backrest: